 5. Obtain a statutory declaration from

-(i) An advocate, practising company Secretary, a cost accountant or chartered accountant who is engaged in the formation of the company, and (ii) A person named within the Articles of Association as a Director, Manager or Secretary stating that all requirements associated with incorporation have been complied with.
+(i) An advocate, practicing Company Secretary, cost accountant, or chartered accountant who is engaged in the formation of the company, and (ii) A person named within the Articles of Association as a Director, Manager, or Secretary stating that all requirements associated with incorporation have been complied with.